Emmanuel-Osabuehien/GraphTheory/README.md

 The above example is a piece of code where any data variable wih 'happy morning' changes to 'good night', e.g. 'Have a happy morning' changes to 'Have a good night'.

+You can find a moe examples of this on websites such as [Google For Education,<br> https://developers.google.com/edu/python/regular-expressions](https://developers.google.com/edu/python/regular-expressions)

 So this all here is all about regular expressions from a brief history of the concept and creation, to it's impact in programming languages, to some examples of it's uses and most important the definition of what is a regular expression.

  ## How do regular expressions differ across implementations?

 To understand the many different ways of implementations of regular expression, you have to understand about what are regular expressions (regex) and how they work which we have already discussed in the previous question as well as an understanding of the regex engine, when you have the knowledge of all this you will then know how to craft a great amount of regular expressions with ease and it may also help with the understanding of why a regular expression may not do as expected or intended to savinga lot of time that may have felt wasted.

+Much information can be obtained on regular expressions in relation to implentation from  [*Regular Expression Matching Can Be Simple And Fast*,Russ Cox,<br> https://swtch.com/~rsc/regexp/regexp1.html](https://swtch.com/~rsc/regexp/regexp1.html)

 Now as we will discuss later in my next question, we see that many different formal languages can use regular expression which means we can implement regular expressions in a vast variety of different ways as each language is going to have its own form of implementation.